(Copy) BFI LUMINOUS

 Celebrating British Film and British Film Talent

-On Tuesday 6 October 2015 you can join Britain’s top film stars and industry elite for the BFI’s fundraising gala LUMINOUS, in partnership with IWC Schaffhausen.
+On Tuesday 3 October 2017 you can join Britain’s top film stars and industry elite for BFI LUMINOUS – a cinematic gala dinner raising vital funds for the British Film Institute.

-LUMINOUS will be hosted by the inimitable Jonathan Ross; our live auction will be led by renowned auctioneer Lord Dalmeny; and all will take place in the gothic splendour of the Guildhall in London.
+Now in its third edition, BFI LUMINOUS 2017 will be hosted by the inimitable Jonathan Ross; our live auction will be led by renowned auctioneer Lord Dalmeny; and all will take place in the historic splendour of the Guildhall in London.

-With a passion for innovation and an international reputation for supporting landmark projects in film, we are delighted to welcome IWC Schaffhausen as our headline partner.
+With a passion for innovation and an international reputation for supporting landmark projects in film, we are delighted to confirm that luxury watch-maker IWC Schaffhausen returns as our headline partner.